 where i(t) is the electrical current flow through the coil in amps, and a is the electromechanical coupling coefficient, in newtons per amp.
-In the second part of this experiment, the current flow through the speaker will be generated, controlled, and measured using a waveform generation and data acquisition program on the Macintosh computer.
+In the second part of this experiment, the current flow through the speaker will be generated, controlled, and measured using a waveform generation and a data acquisition program.
 Using this data, the effective mass, damping coefficient, and spring constant for the speaker will be calculated.